 Fortunately, print setup is generally the same whether you’re using Publisher, InDesign, or Quark.
 Hopefully Affinity Publisher will add some preflight tools soon.
 The software is quite new so I’m sure there will be additions are time goes on.

+Have you made a business card in Affinity Publisher?
 What desktop publishing program do you prefer to use?
 Let me know in the comments below.
-I’m definitely more used to InDesign, but Affinity Publisher is growing on me.